-As you are, in the routine of preaching all the time, and when I come to this conference, this is when I just kind of pour out my heart to you and that’s what I’ve been encouraged to do.
-And notwithstanding, everything I said this morning about focusing on the person of the Lord Jesus Christ and the glory and majesty of Christ which we have done here at Grace Church and we will do as we look together to the Word of God in the future in the Old Testament, there’s another Movement that I would like to start and I would like to start a Holy Spirit Movement.
+As you are, in the routine of preaching all the time, when I come to this conference, this is when I just kind of pour out my heart to you, and that’s what I’ve been encouraged to do.
+And notwithstanding, everything I said this morning about focusing on the person of the Lord Jesus Christ and the glory and majesty of Christ, which we have done here at Grace church and we will do as we look together to the Word of God in the future in the Old Testament, there’s another movement that I would like to start, and I would like to start a Holy Spirit movement.

 Why would anyone misrepresent the Holy Spirit?
 Why would anyone misrepresent the Son?
 Why would anyone misrepresent the Father?
 Why would people ignore what is true about the Trinity and espouse what is not true about the Trinity and think they would be guiltless in so doing that?
 But it goes on, as we all know, all the time.